The online Comment window has expired

 • Default_avatar

-Shea Dlott about 5 years ago
+Shea Dlott over 5 years ago

 I think city council needs to be clear that they are proposing tenant protection and relief act to hide from the ballot measure.
 Their act only “protects” people for 5 years then it ends.
 No more protections no more rent caps.
 Landlords get hike up the rent all they want come 2025.
 The housing crisis isn’t going away in 5 years.
 Endorse the ballot measure for a permanent change.
 The ballot measure provides more protection and a lower rent cap!
 AND ITS PERMANENT!